 Step 4.
 Follow the onscreen instructions, then click "Reset".
 From there, the system will restore to its defaults and then restart.
 Stay patient for the process to reach its completion.
 From there, you'll have all errors fixed and access your computer as usual.

+This article tells you how to reset PC using Command Prompt.
 To sum it up, it's possible to factory reset Windows 10 from Command Prompt, provided you follow the right steps.
-Command Prompt makes it very convenient for someone to reset their device.
+Command Prompt factory reset makes it very convenient for someone to reset their device.
 Before you reset Windows 10, it's important to back up your data efficiently using a more reliable tool like EaseUS Todo Backup.

 This not only guarantees the safety of your data before the reset process but also after.
 The software allows creating backups for your disks or partitions and storing them on an external hard drive, the cloud, local drives, NAS, or the network.
 Ensure you download EaseUS Todo Backup today and start using it.